 The eveners are another scientific feat.
 There are holes in the doubltree on each horses side to be able to set a stouter horse in to pull a bit more than his partner and you can change it on every load if you need to.
 There are also swinging hooks or stiff hooks and without trying a little of everything, the teamster really does not know what his team will pull best with.
 Trial and error are the best resources.
 And when they get it all figured out, it's time to go pulling!

-All of this is time consuming business and since most horsepullers have a full time job besides their horses, it takes the rest of their day. [horsepulling has never paid enough to make a living on, but wouldn't that be grand?
-Lord, knows they spend more hours with the horses than at the job!]
+All of this is time consuming business and since most horsepullers have a full time job besides their horses, it takes the rest of their day.
 Yes, some wives complain about them being so busy with the horses, but there are a great number of ladies that know this makes them happy and maybe less grumpy, so they live with it.
 (Hey, guys, maybe in the winter months when you aren't so busy with your horses, you can do something special for the little woman!
 Remember Spring is just around the corner!)
-Then there are some wives that thoroughly enjoy working with the horses themselves at times.
+Then there are some wives that thoroughly enjoy working with the horses themselves.
 They make it to all the pulls, help with the horses, plus take care of the rest of the world when they are home.
 [That's why they say a woman's work is NEVER done!
 God Bless you gals!]

 The teamster that has won most every pull he has gone to, only has one thing to look forward to at a contest.
 If he doesn't stay on top, there is only one way for him to go and that is down.
 So you see a constant winner doesn't have as much to look forward to at a pull as much as someone with mediocre horses that are up some days and down on other days.
 This would seem a bit more fun to not expect a win each time you go out.